 In short, the court has never indicated any intention to eliminate or restrict the rule 2.520(f) safe-harbor provision, or to punish attorneys who fail to properly e-file documents by instructing the clerks to reject those filings.
 The fact that the court neither changed nor removed rule 2.520(f) when it amended the rules for e-filing, despite having ample opportunity to do so, provides clear support for the conclusion that it never intended to render noncompliant e-filings a legal nullity.
 Instead, by retaining rule 2.520(f), the Florida Supreme Court gave clear direction to the clerks of the state that they shall not “refuse to file any document because of noncompliance.”
 Fla.
 R. Jud.
 Admin.
 2.520(f).
 This is precisely what the clerk did in this case….

 The Florida appellate court’s decision operates as a warning to all practitioners across all practice areas, particularly those who practice predominantly in other jurisdictions and are unfamiliar with Florida’s e-filing requirements.
 The Bank in this case was represented by an attorney unfamiliar with the e-filing requirement.
-The Florida probate court and Florida appellate court were not swayed by the infancy of e-filing in Florida, or the Bank’s attorney’s lack of familiarity with Florida e-filing in determining that the Bank’s creditor claim was untimely.
+The Florida probate court and Florida appellate court were not swayed by the infancy of e-filing in Florida, or the Bank’s attorney’s lack of familiarity with Florida e-filing in determining that the Bank’s creditor claim was not timely filed.